BlenderVR/manual/manual/installation/plugins.rst

 ----

 This section briefly exposes the `VRPN <http://www.cs.unc.edu/Research/vrpn/index.html>`__, install.
-In a nutshell, you will have to build VRPN, launch a VRPN server and blenderVR then will act as a VRPN client to fetch the data from your VRPN devices. once the VRPN server launched on your machine/network, any device defined in your vrpn.cfg (input of vrpn server) will be handled by the server and its related ``infos`` pulled by the blenderVR VRPN client.
+In a nutshell, you will have to build VRPN, launch a VRPN server and BlenderVR then will act as a VRPN client to fetch the data from your VRPN devices. once the VRPN server launched on your machine/network, any device defined in your vrpn.cfg (input of vrpn server) will be handled by the server and its related ``infos`` pulled by the BlenderVR VRPN client.
 See `Getting started with VRPN <http://www.cs.unc.edu/Research/vrpn/vrpn_getting_started.html>`_ for more information.

 Download `VRPN 07.33.zip <http://www.cs.unc.edu/Research/vrpn/downloads/vrpn_07_33.zip>`__ and unzip it into $INSTALL_DIR/plugins/vrpn/.